Data Ingestion

 And cloud adoption took off.
 According to Gartner, global spending on public cloud is expected to end at $600 billion in 2023—almost eight times higher where it began the decade at $77 billion.
 With software-as-a-service (SaaS) comprising over 30% of revenue, the total market will reach $208 billion in 2023.

-Companies like Netflix, Dropbox, or Uber all exist because of the Cloud.
-Cloud native services provide businesses with near-instant access to services that would have taken months to develop on premise.
+Companies like Netflix, Dropbox, and Uber all exist because of the Cloud.
+Cloud-native services provide businesses with near-instant access to services that would have taken months to develop on-premise.
 The number of cloud tools went through the roof as thousands of new SaaS, gaming, and tech companies were born in the Cloud.

 ETL Process